|Highest Rated Train Horn Kits|

 A Little Air Horn History

 Once air horns replaced the steam whistle on trains for practical safety reasons, they also came of use on vehicles needing to ride on tracks, such as track maintenance vehicles.
 When their safety factor became known, big rig drivers adopted them, also for safety reasons.
 Nathan Airchime began making train air horns in 1954, so train air horns are a fairly recent innovation for public consumption.
 Truck air horns are also used on emergency vehicles for safety reasons.

-Safety aside, truck air horns have become popular for use on cars, trucks, SUVs, and motorcycles for reasons of distinguishing a vehicle from the common lot, or "pimping your ride."
+Safety aside, truck air horns have become popular for use on cars, trucks, SUVs, motorcycles and marine vessels for reasons of distinguishing a vehicle from the common lot, or “pimping your ride.”
 An air horn on a passenger vehicle or motorcycle certainly captures attention in driving or riding.
 These days, any vehicle with a 12 V power source can boast an air horn.

 In addition to adding pizzazz to a vehicle in a very loud way, adding sound loudness to visual loudness perhaps, train air horns can be used for pranks.
 Some bicyclists install truck air horns on their wheels to startle hapless pedestrians.
 Truck air horns have also been used to unsettle golfers as they swing their clubs.
 In more practical applications, truck air horns contribute to team spirit at sports events, ramping up the excitement and add to the beat of reggae music – a unique kind of instrument.